 \end{itemize}

 This is the first time the outburst morphology of an AM CVn system has been quantified in such detail.
 Placing the outburst evolution within the context of long-term SC behaviour has likewise been largely unexplored, even for dwarf novae.
-Our dataset and characterisation represent an important step toward understanding accretion phenomena in compact binaries and provide a reference benchmark against which disk-instability models can be tested.
+Our dataset and characterisation represent an important step towards understanding accretion phenomena in compact binaries and provide a reference benchmark against which disc-instability models can be tested.